 7. SPDR Gold Shares ETF (SGX: O87)

-Finally, if you believe the whispers about an impending stock market crash — there are always whispers — then you might be drawn to investing in gold as a “safe haven”.
+Finally, if you’re super paranoid about stock market crashes — there are always whispers of one — then you might be drawn to investing in gold as a “safe haven”.

 Apart from going to the shop to buy gold bullion, you may be interested to know that there’s a gold ETF in Singapore.
 It’s called the SPDR Gold Shares ETF and it tracks the price of gold.